-I am a member of the British Association of Counsellors and Psychotherapists (BACP) and abide by their Ethical Framework, which require us to keep appropriate records of our work (i.e. session notes).
-In order to fulfil this, I keep minimal session notes which are anonymised and kept separately from any identifying data.
-These are encrypted and password protected, and stored on a cloud-based system so that I am able to minimise the possibility for any data breach (e.g. in the event that my computer is damaged or stolen, I can update the password to ensure your notes are secure).
-This cloud-based system is GDPR compliant.
+I am a member of the British Association of Counsellors and Psychotherapists (BACP) and abide by their Ethical Framework, which require us to keep appropriate records of our work (i.e., session notes).
+To fulfil this, I keep minimal session notes which are anonymised and kept separately from any identifying data.
+These are encrypted and password protected and stored on a cloud-based system so that I can minimise the possibility for any data breach (e.g., in the event that my computer is damaged or stolen, I can update the password to ensure your notes are secure).

 The lawful basis for me processing these notes is that it is for provision of health treatment (in this case counselling) and necessary for a ‘contract’ with a health professional (in this case, a contract between me and you).

-All electronic files are encrypted and password protected, and I take care to ensure my software and virus protection is always up to date.
+All electronic files are encrypted, and password protected, and I take care to ensure my software and virus protection is always up to date.
 Any files stored on cloud-based systems are encrypted and password protected, and the system is GDPR compliant.
-If you have used emails to make contact with me, your address will have been stored on my hard drive, which is password protected.
+If you have used emails to contact me, your address will have been stored on my hard drive, which is password protected.
 If we communicate via mobile phone your identification is anonymised and the phone is pin protected.
-All data in paper format is stored securely in a separate locked cabinet.

 Data storage limitations:

 I use ‘legitimate interest’ as my lawful basis for holding and using your personal data.
-This will usually be retained for a period of seven years following the end of therapy.
-However, this period may be varied according to specific circumstances (for example, for children, the data will be kept for a period of seven years following their eighteenth birthday).
+This will be retained for a period of seven years following the end of therapy.
 After this period, all data will be securely destroyed.